 The bathing platform is sized for swimming, water sports and tender handling.

 Inside, the main deck unfolds as a single, open-plan living area.
-Salon, dining space and galley flow into one another, supported by large windows.
+Salon, dining space and galley flow into one another, illuminated by large windows.

 Below deck, accommodation is arranged for up to six guests.
 A full-beam master cabin takes pride of place, joined by a forward VIP and an additional guest cabin, served by two bathrooms.
 Headroom, storage and lighting have all been prioritised, says the ship builder.

-With a maximum speed of up to 31 knots and power options reaching twin Volvo Penta D13-900 engines, it offers performance to match its cruising ambitions, while remaining accessible to those stepping up into this size category.
+With a maximum speed of up to 31 knots and power options reaching twin Volvo Penta D13-900 engines, the boat offers performance to match its cruising ambitions, while remaining accessible to those stepping up into this size category.

 Buyers can also specify from a wide range of finishes and materials, allowing further personalisation.